hringbauer/hapROH/docs/hapCon.rst

 This software can estimate contamination in male X chromosome using a haplotype copying framework.
 Details of the model are described in a `preprint <https://doi.org/10.1101/2021.12.20.473429>`_.

 An implementation (hapCon) has been incorporated into the hapROH package since version 0.4a1.
-No additional installation is needed. hapCon works directly from BAM file or from samtools mpileup output.
-We have created two reference panels for common use cases in human aDNA data: One for 1240k data and the other for WGS data.
+No additional installation is needed. hapCon works directly from BAM file or from `samtools mpileup <http://www.htslib.org/doc/samtools-mpileup.html>`_ or `BamTable <https://bioinf.eva.mpg.de/BamTable/>`_ output.
+We have created two reference panels for common use cases in human aDNA data: One for 1240k data and the other for WGS data (TODO: add a link to zenodo repo after paper acceptance).

 The core functionality of hapCon is exposed via :meth:`hapsburg.PackagesSupport.hapsburg_run.hapCon_chrom_BFGS`.
 It can take as input BAM file, output from `samtools mpileup <http://www.htslib.org/doc/samtools-mpileup.html>`_ or output from `BamTable <https://bioinf.eva.mpg.de/BamTable/>`_.
 We recommend using BamTable for preprocessing your BAM file as it provides the most flexibility.
 For more details, please checkout our `tutorial <https://github.com/hyl317/hapROH/blob/master/Notebooks/Vignettes/hapCon_vignette.ipynb>`_.